Amarok24/Amarok24/README.md

 I am a (mainly) self-taught webdeveloper and programmer, with 13 years of professional experience in HTML+CSS and over 5 years experience in JavaScript.
 Currently I'm a fulltime employee working from home, I mostly work with HTML, XML, XSLT, JS and TS.

-In the year 2020 I've started using TypeScript and learning Angular.
-I also like other languages, especially the syntax of C# and Dart, but I got no time and mind power for learning so many things at once :-/
+In the year 2020 I've started using TypeScript as my first-choice language.
+I also like other languages, especially the syntax of C# and Dart, but I got no extra time and mind power for learning so many things at once :-/ Maybe one day...

 ### Main skills
 - HTML, XML